sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

 The `allocate_array` function is called by the Main parallel component when the execution starts and will typically insert elements into array parallel components.
-If the `allocate_array` function depends upon input options, the array component must specify a `using array_allocation_tags` type alias that is a `tmpl::list` of tags which are db::SimpleTag%s that have have a `using option_tags` type alias and a static function `create_from_options`.
+If the `allocate_array` function depends upon input options that are not in the GlobalCache, the array component must include the appropriate tag in the `simple_tags_from_options` type alias.
+This type alias is a `tmpl::list` of tags which are db::SimpleTag%s that have have a `using option_tags` type alias and a static function `create_from_options`.
+They only need to be explicitly added to the list if no initialization action has added them to its `simple_tags_from_options` type alias.
 If you want to ignore specific processors when placing array elements, you can pass in a `std::unordered_set<size_t>` to `allocate_array` that contains all the processors that shouldn't have array elements on them.
-An example is:
-\snippet DistributedLinearSolverAlgorithmTestHelpers.hpp array_allocation_tag

 The `allocate_array` functions of different array components are called in random order and so it is not safe to